Writing An Hadoop MapReduce Program In Python

 Motivation

 Even though the Hadoop framework is written in Java, programs for Hadoop need not to be coded in Java but can also be developed in other languages like Python or C++ (the latter since version 0.14.1).
-However, the documentation and the most prominent Python example on the Hadoop home page could make you think that youmust translate your Python code using Jython into a Java jar file.
+However, Hadoop’s documentation and the most prominent Python example on the Hadoop website could make you think that you must translate your Python code using Jython into a Java jar file.
 Obviously, this is not very convenient and can even be problematic if you depend on Python features not provided by Jython.
-Another issue of the Jython approach is the overhead of writing your Python program in such a way that it can interact with Hadoop – just have a look at the example in<HADOOP_INSTALL>/src/examples/python/WordCount.py and you see what I mean.
-I still recommend to have at least a look at the Jython approach and maybe even at the new C++ MapReduce API called Pipes, it’s really interesting.
+Another issue of the Jython approach is the overhead of writing your Python program in such a way that it can interact with Hadoop – just have a look at the example in $HADOOP_HOME/src/examples/python/WordCount.py and you see what I mean.

-Having that said, the ground is prepared for the purpose of this tutorial: writing a Hadoop MapReduce program in a more Pythonic way, i.e. in a way you should be familiar with.
+That said, the ground is now prepared for the purpose of this tutorial: writing a Hadoop MapReduce program in a more Pythonic way, i.e. in a way you should be familiar with.

 What we want to do

-We will write a simple MapReduce program (see also Wikipedia) for Hadoop in Python but without using Jython to translate our code to Java jar files.
+We will write a simple MapReduce program (see also the MapReduce article on Wikipedia) for Hadoop in Python but without using Jython to translate our code to Java jar files.

-Our program will mimick the WordCount example, i.e. it reads text files and counts how often words occur.
+Our program will mimick the WordCount, i.e. it reads text files and counts how often words occur.
 The input is text files and the output is text files, each line of which contains a word and the count of how often it occured, separated by a tab.

 Prerequisites